Resources

 Opioids

-Fentanyl, a synthetic opioid up to 100 times more potent than morphine, is involved in the majority of opioid overdose deaths.
-Naloxone can reverse an opioid overdose — free kits are available through Operation Survival.
+Drug overdose remains the leading cause of death for Americans aged 18–44.
+Fentanyl, a synthetic opioid that is up to 100 times more potent than morphine, is involved in the majority of opioid overdose deaths.
+Naloxone can rapidly reverse an opioid overdose.

 Tobacco

-Smoking causes cancer, heart disease, stroke, lung diseases, diabetes, and chronic obstructive pulmonary disease (COPD).
-For every person who dies from smoking, at least 30 people live with a serious smoking-related illness.
+Smoking is the leading preventable cause of death in the United States, causing more than 480,000 deaths each year—about one in five deaths annually.
+Smoking causes cancer, heart disease, stroke, lung disease, type 2 diabetes, and chronic obstructive pulmonary disease (COPD).
+For every person who dies from smoking, at least 30 others live with a serious smoking-related illness.
+More than 16 million Americans live with a disease caused by smoking.

-Over 16 million Americans currently live with a disease caused by smoking.
 Quitting before age 40 reduces the risk of dying from a smoking-related disease by about 90%.

 Stimulants